zack3030/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays the last 10 lines
+script to display first 10 lines